OpenSourceEconomics/econsa/docs/source/motivation/eoq-model.rst

 .. image:: ../../_static/images/fig-eoq-tradeoff.png
    :align: center
-   :alt: Increase in size of order causes decrease in setup cose and increase in capital cost.
+   :alt: Increase in size of order causes decrease in setup cost and increase in capital cost.

 Going forward, we treat the annual interest and depreciation rate :math:`R` as an exogenous parameter and set it to 10%.
 We can map the example to our more general notation by denoting the optimal order quantity as :math:`y` and collecting the three remaining input parameters in :math:`\mathbf{x}` as follows: